-These rates show the amount of tax payable in every dollar for each income bracket for individual taxpayers.
+These income tax rates show the amount of tax payable in every dollar of taxable income for each income tax bracket for individual taxpayers in Australia.

 Resident tax rates 2024–25